Rezact/Rezact/README.md

 https://tailwindcss.com/docs/guides/vite

-Only thing to do additionall is add `import './index.css'` to the top of your app or layout.
+Only thing to do additionally is add `import './index.css'` to the top of your app or layout.

 ---